 Strengths Weaknesses U.Sorigin products are well regarded for their high quality and value.
 The United States remains Ecuador's main agricultural trading partner.
 U.S. food and agricultural products are disadvantaged by the absence of a trade agreement with Ecuador.
 U.Sorigin products tend not to be as price competitive as those from neighboring countries and China.
 Opportunities Challenges New opportunities are developing for exporters of unprocessed raw materials and food ingredients.
 Local food processing industry struggles to offer competitive market prices.
+The U.S. Dollar is local currency in Ecuador.
 Slow economic growth in Ecuador.
 Ecuador's import procedures are cumbersome.
 U.S. foodstuffs exporters are less aggressive than other trading partners (e.g., Chile) in seeking Ecuadorian sales.